OpenSynergic/leconfe/README.md

 WIP

+## Documentation
+Serve the app using `php artisan serve` and visit [http://localhost:8000/docs](http://localhost:8000/docs) to view the documentation.

 ## Contributing 🤝

 Thank you for considering contributing to Leconfe!
 Here are some guidelines to help you get started: